thecarmechanic/cse15l-lab-reportswi24/lab3/lab3-blog.md

    technical/plos/journal.pbio.0020190.txt:        sequence, which is a specific series of eight base pairs in the DNA of the bacterial technical/plos/journal.pbio.0020190.txt:        chromosomes, on the order of one or two thousand base pairs of DNA (or less—their length is
    ```
    I can combine this with other commands, such as `wc`, to count the total number of matches, and specify the file type in the directory pattern.
-This example shows that 226 lines within the text files in technical/biomed contain a match.
+This is something we can do with all `grep` commands.
+The example shows that 226 lines within the text files in technical/biomed contain a match.
    ```
    $ grep -r "base pair" technical/biomed/*.txt | wc
    226    2326   22534